amadejsky/green-energy-around-me/README.md

 - HTML/CSS: Web technologies for creating the user interface
 - OpenChargeMap API: API for retrieving data about charging stations

-## Instalation
+## Installation

 To run a local copy of the application, follow these steps:

-1. Clone the repository: git clone `https://github.com/your-username/green-energy-around-me.git`
+1. Clone the repository: `git clone https://github.com/your-username/green-energy-around-me.git`
 2. Navigate to the project directory: `cd green-energy-around-me`
 3. Install dependencies: `npm install`